-Deputy designated safeguarding leads (KCSIE pg 92)
+2.1 Deputy designated safeguarding leads (KCSIE 2020 pg 97)

-At St Wilfrid's School, the deputy safeguarding lead will be trained to the same standard as the designated safeguarding lead and the role should be explicit in their job description.
+At this school, the deputy safeguarding lead(s) will be trained to the same standard as the designated safeguarding lead and the role should be explicit in their job description.
 Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead, this lead responsibility should not be delegated.

-Further details of the role of the DSL can be found in KCSIE (pg 92)
+Further details of the role of the DSL can be found in KCSIE 2020 pg97